zzyzxlab/tao.js/packages/docs/src/content/intro/basic-terms.md

 Terms alone.
 Distinct Actions can also be expressed with the Action's data, e.g. `Find` could contain either an individual `id` used to fetch the given Object representing the Term or a set of search criteria to get a list of Objects representing the Term.
 The same goes for Orient(ation)s which it's often helpful to attach authorization, session or other data that distinguishes individual Actual States of a given Orient(ation).

+## The "State" of an App is Complex

+The _"State"_ of an Appplication at any point is a complex combination of many varying factors.

+The TAO captures this by breaking down individual portions of the _State_ into constituent Application Contexts which:

+* make it easier to reason about the _State_ of an App
+* allow rich interactions as reactions to the transitions of _State_ reflecting the true representation of an App explicitly